Hero Quest Soundtrack (NES), Neil Baldwin, 1991

 On Duty Cycle Generator, Baldwin shares his view that the Hero Quest soundtrack “is probably some of the best NES music” he did.
 It’s safe to say he’s correct in that assessment.
 Prior works by Baldwin (and his later Ferrari Grand Prix Challenge) can feel like exercises in arpeggio-based NES compositions.
 Those arpeggios were a relatively easy way to generate a lush sound with the NES’ limited hardware.
 There’s no doubt that Baldwin handled the arpeggio sounds driving his compositions with virtuoso technical skills matched by few other composers.
 Still, particularly a fantasy-themed work like Magician feels deficient in other regards, for example engaging melodies and moods.

 And then more contemporary beats set in, waves of sweeping arpeggios back a heroic melody lead that oozes high adventure, and the music rides off to conquer the world.
-While more melody-focused than Baldwin’s other scores, a lot of “Title Screen / Menu / Character Select / Quest Story”’s emotional pull still stems from his technical wizardry.
+While more melody-focused than Baldwin’s other scores, a lot of “Title Screen / Menu / Quest Story”’s emotional pull still stems from his technical wizardry.
 The sounds emanating from all channels have a warmth and weight that are rare for an NES score.
 Additionally, Baldwin’s idea to have the arpeggios alternating octaves to create even denser textures gives the music precisely the orchestral feel he was after.
+While Barry Leitch‘s computer ports of Hero Quest evoke the game’s fantasy world by suggesting vast open spaces, Baldwin is busy filling these spaces with as much musical activity as he can muster.

 On that note, “Dungeon Theme (Overworld)” feels like Baldwin’s definitive, most fleshed-out statement on arpeggio composition.
 It’s a relentless onslaught of cascading notes that has just the right amount of melodic backbone to pull listeners through what is one of the longer NES compositions (nearly 3 ½ minutes unlooped).
 An invigorating wall of sound, “Dungeon Theme (Overworld)” is one of those NES cues that challenges you to untangle the web of competing musical lines and figure out how on earth one could create such a track with the NES’ four sound channels.